TuZZiX/p5_beta/README.md

 ### Jinx Specific

 Executing the following launch file will start the jinx open-loop controller, a LIDAR obstacle detector, and topic re-mapping.
 The second command will allow one to use the included services, detailed in the General section.
+The robot will move from the elevator to the vending machine.

 ```
 $ roslaunch p5_beta jinx_controller.launch